Measuring Your Training Impact of Training by Aligning and Understanding Business Objectives

 Sometimes an internal sense of satisfaction is enough.
 When I’m on an easy, midweek jog, I leave my watch at home and am content with enjoying the run, knowing I pushed myself a little.
 But when I want to measure my progress, to demonstrate that I am clearly improving, I set a goal, establish a training plan, and work toward a personal record (PR).

 Successful corporate training is rarely the former.
 We don’t have the luxury of simply knowing we did our best and believing our team members seem to be getting better too.
-We need to establish specific metrics for success, and we need to know that our training program is leading to that success.
+We need to establish specific metrics for training success, and we need to know that our training program is leading to that success.

 Why You Want to Measure the Impact of Your Training